MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 panels in the navigation tree in which to specify model-relevant settings.
 You may need to further expand the navigation tree to see them.

-Navigate to each Model panel by expanding the Cylcing and Model options menu in turn to set model-specific settings:
+Navigate to each Model panel by expanding the Cycling and Model options menu in turn to set model-specific settings:

 * Add a readable ``Model name`` which will be associated with the data in CSET